Killer who escaped Pennsylvania prison is spotted nearby on surveillance cameras

 WEST CHESTER, Pa.
-(AP) — A recently convicted murderer who's been on the run for days after escaping a suburban Philadelphia prison was spotted shortly after midnight Saturday by residential security cameras in an area not far from the prison, authorities said.
+(AP) — A recently convicted murderer who's been on the run for days after escaping in suburban Philadelphia was spotted shortly after midnight Saturday by residential security cameras in an area not far from the jail, authorities said.

-Cavalcante was seen on cameras at around 12:30 a.m. in Pocopson Township, roughly 1.5 miles (2.4 kilometers) from the prison, the Chester County District Attorney’s Office said in a statement.
+Cavalcante was seen on cameras at around 12:30 a.m. in Pocopson Township, roughly 1.5 miles (2.4 kilometers) from the jail, the Chester County District Attorney’s Office said in a statement.

 Local police also received a report of an attempted burglary at a home around 11:30 p.m.
 Friday, although it wasn't immediately clear if Cavalcante was involved.